industrial-edge/qr-code-scanner/docs/Installation.md

 ## Configure QR Code Scanner

-The Siemens MV 320 QR Code Scanner can be configured by scanning specific QR Codes.
+The Siemens MV 320 QR code scanner can be configured by scanning specific QR codes.
 This application is designed for checking for the **enter** character as suffix of the scanned code.
-The scanner can be configured to add this suffix after each scanned code by scanning the following QR Code.
+To configure the scanner to add this suffix after each scanned code scan the following QR code.

 After detecting the suffix character the scanned code is published to the Databus and sent to the PLC using the OPC UA Connector.

 **Scan to configure the enter suffix:**